|

 is in use.
 Note that for 'US LETTER' (or similar) sized paper,

-you must use the landscape mode for large image sizes (maximum image sizes
+you should use landscape mode (maximum image sizes

 are about 70% for portrait mode and 80% for landscape mode).
 If you